Copyright 2018 James Marsh

 forecast everyday this coming week.

-to wade anywhere.
-The water is also stained badly with a chance of snow everyday this
+wade anywhere.
+The water is also stained badly with a chance of snow everyday this coming

-temperature in the lover is near the freezing mark or about 32 to 35 degrees.
-Midges are the
+in the lover is near the freezing mark or about 32 to 35 degrees.
+Midges are the only hatches -

-there shouldn't be any slush ice in the water there.
-Midges, creams and reds or blood midges
+shouldn't be any slush ice in the water there.
+Midges, creams and reds or blood midges and

-time.
 The lower section of the river is the warmest and it is only 34-36 degrees.
-Midges and
+Midges and Winter

 02/16/18 The river is cold, very cold in all sections, with lots of slush ice, and some shelf ice in